MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/repos-admin.md

-# Admin workflows
+# Repo admin

-Sample files for `.github/workflows/` to automate repo administration tasks.
+Sample workflow files for `.github/workflows/` to automate repo administration tasks.

-See also [CI-CD](/recipes/ci-ci/) section for running tests and deploys with GH Pages.

 Note - you might have install an app in your account or repo to give it permissions.